sydrawat01/auth/README.md

 - [x] Use the `Modal` to display error messages.
 - [x] [Fix Memory Leak Bug](https://github.com/sydrawat/auth/issues/1).
 - [ ] Add auto logout based on the expiration time [`expiresIn` property from the response payload].
+- [x] Migrate app to use Redux Toolkit with TypeScript.